Iolani Court Plaza

 No analysis available

-I searched the remarks for explicit elevator counts such as "2 elevators," "4 elevators," or "multiple elevators" and found none.
-The backup-power mention confirms an elevator is present, but it does not provide a building-wide count, so the total remains unknown.
+I searched for explicit counts such as "2 elevators," "4 elevators," or "multiple elevators."
+The remarks reference elevators only indirectly and do not provide a reliable building-wide elevator count.
+Because no exact number is stated, the total remains unknown from the remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.